York County Master Gardener Volunteer Program - Becoming a Master Gardener Volunteer

 Dear Gardening Friend:

-Classes will be held Wednesday mornings from 9am-12:30pm at the Anderson Learning Center, 21 Bradeen Street, Springvale unless otherwise noted.
+Classes will be held Thursday mornings from 9am-12:30pm at the Anderson Learning Center, 21 Bradeen Street, Springvale unless otherwise noted.
 The training will be interactive with lecture and hands on learning.
 Attendance is required for successful completion of training.
-The cost of the training is on a sliding scale and includes all training materials, as well as registration for the 2013 Maine Garden Day.
+The cost of the training is on a sliding scale and includes all training materials.
 Scholarships are available and arrangements can be made for spreading out payment of the fee.
 Please see program fee policy below.

 Please do not send any payment with your application.

-Participants in the 2013 Master Gardener Program will receive more than 65 hours of in-depth training on horticulture and being a community Master Gardener Volunteer.
-The focus of the training this year will be on ornamental horticulture (next year the focus will be on fruits and vegetables).
+Participants in the 2014 Master Gardener Program will receive more than 65 hours of in-depth training on horticulture and being a community Master Gardener Volunteer.
+The focus of the training is on growing fruits and vegetables.
 After successful completion of the training program, each Master Gardener Trainee is required to serve a 40 hour volunteer internship in order to complete the program and become a “certified” Master Gardener Volunteer.
-Becoming a “certified” Master Gardener Volunteer entitles you to continue to participate in advanced learning and to sit in on next year’s topics that won’t be covered this year.
+Becoming a “certified” Master Gardener Volunteer entitles you to continue to participate in advanced learning and to sit in on future classes.

 The 40 hours of volunteer time outside the training internship is really the most important aspect of the program.
 This is why University of Maine Cooperative Extension invests so much in volunteers.
 We have reached thousands of people in York County with educational information through the outreach efforts of trained Master Gardener Volunteers.
 This is a big commitment, so if you think your life this year may be too busy to volunteer, please consider applying another time.